 2. Practice Yoga

-Yoga therapy reduces ‘rest pain′, early morning stiffness, anxiety, blood pressure and pulse rate and offers a good value addition as a non-pharmacological intervention in management of knee pain.35 Regular practice of 60 minute sessions of hatha yoga, three times a week for eight weeks, significantly decreased pain and other symptoms in women with knee osteoarthritis.
+Yoga therapy reduces ‘rest pain′, early morning stiffness, anxiety, blood pressure, and pulse rate and offers a good value addition as a non-pharmacological intervention in the management of knee pain.35 Regular practice of 60-minute sessions of hatha yoga, three times a week for eight weeks, significantly decreased pain and other symptoms in women with knee osteoarthritis.
 Scores of daily activities, sports, spare-time activities, and quality of life also increased.
 Hatha yoga involves consists of movement (asana), breathing (pranayama), and meditation practices.36

 Yoga poses such Tadasana, Vrikshasana, Ardhachakrasana, Katichakrasananda, Trikonasana, and Padahastasana are also found to be beneficial in cases of knee injury.37